Nolan Gorman Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 106 home runs (1.1 per game), the seventh-fewest in the league.
+- The Cubs give up the third-fewest home runs in baseball (107 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.